 Like the Anti-Kickback Statute, the Stark Law is broad in its application to healthcare transactions and arrangements.
 Accordingly, the Stark Law contains many exceptions, which protect certain arrangements and transactions from the Stark Law penalties.
 The Stark Law is a "strict liability" statute, so intent is irrelevant, i.e., a physician's financial relationships with a laboratory must meet an exception under the Stark law or the referrals are prohibited.
-Thus, unlike the Anti-Kickback Statute's safe harbors, if a laboratory's financial relationship with a physician does not meet a Stark Law exception's requirements, then the physician is prohibited from making referrals to the laboratory, and any such referrals will result in overpayments to the laboratory and will subject the laboratory to the Stark Law's penalties.
-Laboratories that bill the Medicare and Medicaid programs for referrals that are in violation of the Stark Law may also be found liable under the False Claims Act.
+Thus, unlike the Anti-Kickback Statute's safe harbors, if a laboratory's financial relationship with a physician does not meet a Stark Law exception's requirements, then the physician is prohibited from making referrals to the laboratory, and any such referrals will result in overpayments to the laboratory and will subject the laboratory to the Stark Law may also be found liable under the False Claims Act.
 Many states have also adopted statutes similar to the Stark Law, some of which apply to payments in connection with the referral of patients for healthcare items or services reimbursed by any source, not only governmental payor programs.